 A total of 47 introductory biostatistics students were given the opportunity to participate in a survey at the end of the semester.
 An additional 58 introductory epidemiology students whose course followed a more typical hybrid format of alternating in-person and online sessions were also surveyed for comparison.
 This study was reviewed by the Hunter College (City University of New York) Institutional Review Board (590445-1) and determined exempt according to federal regulations, under 45 CFR 46.101(b).
 Informed electronic consent was obtained as part of an anonymous online questionnaire.
 Study participants were given the option and incentive of entering a draw for a $50 Amazon gift certificate upon completion of the questionnaire.

 The end of course survey included demographic characteristics such as age, gender, race/ethnicity and travel time to campus.
 Participants were asked to choose which format was their preferred way to attend lectures.
 They were subsequently asked an open-ended question, “Why did you prefer this format?”
 Responses that pertained directly to the question asked were analyzed and assigned primary and secondary topics based on recurring and prevalent themes within the total set of responses.
 The keyword topics used to categorize responses were as follows: 1) interactivity, 2) convenience, 3) avoiding commute and 4) learning preference.
-The complete survey and summarized responses are provided in the Supplementary material and Data availability sections, respectively. .
+The complete survey and summarized responses are provided in the Supplementary material and Data availability sections, respectively.

+Data were collected via the Google Forms® encrypted website and is noted under the data availability section.

+2.4 YouTube data collection

+Viewership among other metrics are automatically documented by the YouTube® website and can be accessed using the analytics dashboard.
+The dashboard can be found under “analytics” in the “creator studio” section of the Hunter College PH750 Spring 2014 YouTube® account.
+Data within the time frame of February 1, 2014 to March 4, 2014 were extracted from this dashboard and saved as a comma separated values file.
+See the data availability section.

-2.4 Data analysis
+2.5 Data analysis

-The data were downloaded from the Google Forms® encrypted website.
-Data were checked for errors and inconsistencies, and analyzed using R version 3.1.1 (R Core Team, 2014).
+The survey data were downloaded from the Google Forms® encrypted website and is noted under the data availability section.
+Data were checked for errors and inconsistencies, and all analyses were performed using R version 3.1.1 (R Core Team, 2014).
 Bivariable relationships were only investigated among biostatistics students due to a low response rate from the introductory epidemiology course (19% or 11/58 of these students responded to the survey).
 Two respondents who were registered for both courses were considered as biostatistics students.

 Associations between continuous variables like age and travel time to class and course format preference were analyzed by non-parametric Kruskal-Wallis analysis of variance.
 Associations between categorical variables and course format preference were assessed by Fisher’s Exact Test.